Missing Cuban actor, "War Witch" win Tribeca awards

 But the strange tale of "Una Noche" provided the biggest drama of the festival that began as a way to revive downtown Manhattan after the September 11 attacks.

-Havana-based producer Sandy Perez Aguila told the Los Angeles Times earlier this week that upon reaching New York he opened the pair's suitcases and they were empty.

-Arrechada said he hoped one day he would see his fellow actors again.
-And asked whether the winning prize money might lure her missing actors to New York after all, Mulloy said, "possibly, we'll see, I hope so".
+Asked whether the winning prize money might lure her missing actors, Mulloy said, "possibly, we'll see, I hope so".

 She added: "Honestly, it's all happened so quickly ... it's a shock."